Nate Diaz: 2021

 Diaz was expected to face Leon Edwards on May 15, 2021, at UFC 262 in the event's co-headliner, marking the first time a non-main event and non-title bout had been scheduled for 5 rounds.
 However, the bout was moved to UFC 263 due to a minor injury sustained by Diaz and eventually took place for five rounds as well.
 Edwards controlled a vast majority of the bout, but was stunned badly with punches late in the fifth.
 Edwards won the fight by unanimous decision (49–46, 49–46, 49–46).

 2022

 On the last fight of his UFC contract, Diaz was scheduled to face Khamzat Chimaev on September 10, 2022, in the main event of UFC 279.
 However, at the weigh-ins on September 9, Chimaev weighed in at 178.5 pounds, seven-and-a-half pounds over the welterweight non-title fight limit.
 As a result of Chimaev missing weight, he was removed from his bout with Diaz.
 Diaz instead faced Tony Ferguson in the main event.
 Diaz won the fight via a guillotine choke submission in the fourth round.
 This win earned Diaz his second Performance of the Night bonus award.
 Diaz opted to not re-sign with the UFC before the bout with Ferguson, thus making Diaz a free agent once the fight concluded.

+Return

+2026

+On March 16, 2026, it was announced that Diaz would make his return to MMA after a four-year hiatus under Most Valuable Promotions at MVP MMA 1, against Mike Perry on May 16, 2026, at the Intuit Dome in Inglewood, California.
+Diaz lost the fight by technical knockout via corner stoppage at the end of the second round.